 powercfg -duplicatescheme e9a42b02-d5df-448d-aa00-03f14749eb61

-Step-4: Once the command executes successfully, you will get the following message (See snapshot below).
+Step-4: Once the command executes successfully, you will get the following message (See the snapshot below).

 Step-6: Henceforth, select the